balenaltd/handbook/Basic-tool-setup.md

 Please note that you should have access to the above services before you start doing support.
 This is also noted during support onboarding so you can check that you have access to all the services you will need.
 If you need access sooner, please let the Operations team know and request access.

 **Last but very important note!
-Please bear in mind that to request and obtain access to any service you need to get in touch with the operations team in the operations flow `t/operations` using @@operations and **#access** .**
+Please bear in mind that to request and obtain access to any service, you need to get in touch with the operations team in the operations flow `t/operations` using @@operations and **#access**.
+If you require access to a number of services, you can make one access request for all.**

-_* this service requires additional information/steps before you get access to it._

 ### How to access services that require additional information/steps.